Boating Deaths Hit Record Low

 accidents, implicated in 19 percent of the deaths.
 Other factors include

 BoatUS Foundation Life Jacket Loaner Program

 Every parent wants to make sure his or her child is as safe as possible, and that goes double for parents who take their kids on the water.
 The BoatUS Foundation for Boating Safety & Clean Water makes it easier for boating families to stay safe with its national life jacket loaner program.
-Around the country, over 500 marinas, fuel docks, BoatUS Towing Operators, Army Corp recreation sites and other waterfront businesses lend out kidsí life jackets for the day or weekend to families who have a temporary need for one.
-Click here to find a loaner location near you
+Around the country, over 500 marinas, fuel docks, BoatUS Towing Operators, Army Corp recreation sites and other waterfront businesses lend out kids life jackets for the day or weekend to families who have a temporary need for one.
+Find a loaner location near you